zabbix/zabbix/templates/app/zabbix_server_remote/README.md

 ## Overview

+## Requirements

-For Zabbix version: 6.0 and higher
+For Zabbix version: 6.0 and higher.

 ## Setup

 Refer to the vendor documentation.

-## Zabbix configuration
+## Configuration

 No specific Zabbix configuration is required.